tatsu-lab/alpaca_eval/README.md

    gap between the open models and OpenAI models than other leaderboards ( e.g. [lmsys](https://lmsys.org/blog/2023-03-30-vicuna/)).

-2. **Biases of automatic annotators**: the automatic annotators seem to have implicit biases.
+2. **Biases of automatic annotators**: the raw automatic annotators seem to have implicit biases.
 In particular, we found that they tend to prefer longer outputs and outputs that contain lists (e.g. 0.68 / 0.69 for `alpaca_eval_gpt4` and 0.62 / 0.58 for `claude`).
    Although we found that humans have similar biases (0.64 / 0.61), we believe that this could be more of a limitation